Change Starts with Three Simple Steps

 Billable clients to manage

 And 100 others.
 If you don’t spend time identifying them, you’ll fall at the first hurdle, think it’s too hard and then wonder about carrying on.

-It's always tempting to think change happens through and combination of good intentions and effort.
+It's always tempting to think change happens through a combination of good intentions and effort.
 And that’s true to a certain extent.
-But if you can take a moment before you dive in to figure out what you’re real compelling reasons are for change and what will be required to facilitate that, then road ahead is likely to be a good deal smoother than you might imagine.
+But if you can take a moment before you dive in to figure out what your real compelling reasons are for change and what will be required to facilitate that, the road ahead is likely to be a good deal smoother than you might imagine.